American Composers

 Perhaps.

-Would you like to offer your opinion of this survey or send in your own list of favorite works?
+Would you like to submit your list of favorite American composers?

-If you have researched music by an American composer from the past and would like to submit a short essay or report,
+If you have researched music by an American composer from the past and would like to submit a short essay or review of a recording,

 click on this link for the